dsurujon/BFClust_scripts_data/protocols/Time_Memory_compare.md

 Copy the gbk files from here: ```/store/home/surujon/GBKs/Chewapreecha/```
 Make one sub-directory for each set (M25, M50, M100, ...) under ```/store/data/Clustering/input/GBK/``` and copy the genomes there.
 Use ```/store/data/Clustering/input/genbank2gff3_Maela.py``` to convert GBK --> GFF3

+As an example, I used a smaller dataset of 5 genomes (M5) for each step below.

 ```
 mkdir GFF3/M5
 python genbank2gff3_Maela.py -i GBK/M5 -o GFF3/M5